 A roasted turkey is the centerpiece of many a Thanksgiving celebration.
 But, if you’re like us, you’re nervous that you’ll have problems when it comes to cooking a turkey in the oven.
 And while most people probably feel ready to ditch the turkey, turkey is often the most requested meal during the holidays.
 Cooking a holiday turkey is far easier than many people think, and the reward of having your family and friends gathered around the table to enjoy a meal you’ve prepared is priceless.

 If you’ve never cooked a turkey before, prepare yourself for a future of delicious home-cooked meals.
 The process is actually fairly simple, and if you’re cooking a big turkey, it can save you a lot of time and effort.
 The turkey takes anywhere from 3 to 5 hours to cook, depending on the size, so plan accordingly.
-Cooking a turkey in the oven is a foolproof way to ensure the meat comes out moist and flavorful, and it’s surprisingly easy to do.
+In case, your oven isn’t in the perfect shape, it would be best that you get it repaired, likely from a firm similar to All Brand Appliance Repair, before heading on with this recipe.
+However, cooking a turkey in the oven is a foolproof way to ensure the meat comes out moist and flavorful, and it’s surprisingly easy to do.

 Prepare The Turkey For Roasting.